 Assumptions and Dependencies

-A stable internet connection is required at all times.
+A stable internet connection is required at all times in order for the application to connect to the Dialogflow service.
+The user will need to use a modern smart phone that is capable of running a voice assistant application.

 Current project assumptions project that only DialogFlow ES will be necessary.

-The FormBot DialogFlow intelligence is dependent on the mobile application for gathering the input data that will be interpreted, and the web service will organize the interpreted data within a report template.
+The Formscriber AI is dependent on the mobile application for implementing our API service into the application, and the web service will create/update the interpreted data within a report template.

 Specific Requirements